 4. Introduce modern farming techniques

-Although agriculture is the backbone of most economies globally, outdated tools and traditional farming techniques hold farmers back.
+Although agriculture is the backbone of most economies globally, outdated tools, traditional farming techniques, and insufficient temporary agricultural buildings hold farmers back.
 Participate in training that teaches workers how to use and maintain farm machineries, such as silage processors and mill rolls.
 Also, rent out machines, if you have any, to your local farmers.
 Modern farming techniques will not only reduce labor requirements but also increase yields.

 5. Shop at farm stands and farmers markets